Samoan Civil War: First phase: 1887-1889

-Eager to break the stalemate, the Germans embarked upon a plan to land at a plantation on Vailele on December 18.
+Eager to break the stalemate, the Germans embarked upon a plan to land at a plantation on Vailele on 18 December.
 They hoped for support from Tamasese's forces, but none came.
-The troops attempted the landing regardless, and Mata'afa's warriors, armed with British guns, defeated the badly outnumbered Germans.
+The troops attempted the landing regardless, and Mataʻafa's warriors, armed with British guns, defeated the badly outnumbered Germans.
 They possibly could have wiped them out entirely, but perhaps fearing repercussions if they struck too great an insult to Germany, withdrew and allowed the Germans to retreat back to their ship as well.
 16 men died and 40 were wounded.
 In 1889, German fortunes continued to decline; commander Brandeis left the island, Tamasese lost support; and the Germans unwisely arrested an English citizen after a declaration of martial law.
 Chancellor Bismarck, upon learning of this, replied with emphatic orders not to cause an international incident with Germany's trading partner in the British Empire over what he considered an unimportant sideshow in German affairs.
 The Americans, hearing of the unrest and eager to support their own commercial interests, sent further ships into Apia harbor.

 Interlude

 The struggle came to a halt with the 1889 Apia cyclone.
 Many German and American ships were damaged and others sunk entirely; 145 men on warships were lost, and 5 merchant sailors died.
-The three Western powers met and finally agreed to a deal on June 14, 1889, "The Final Act of The Berlin Conference on Samoan Affairs" or "The Berlin General Act" for short.
+The three Western powers met and finally agreed to a deal on 14 June 1889, "The Final Act of The Berlin Conference on Samoan Affairs" or "The Berlin General Act" for short.
 It was agreed that Malietoa Laupepa would be returned from exile and restored as King of Samoa, and Samoan independence would be guaranteed.
 It also created a Supreme Court that could adjudicate disputes between Western Powers and the Samoans, and also regulate land sales to Westerners.
 The government stipulated by this act would last ten years.
 Laupepa returned to Apia on August 11, 1889, and affairs were quiet at first, with all sides agreeing to go about in peace from August 1889-1891.

 Tamasese Titimaea died in April 1891.
-On May 31, 1891, Mata'afa left Apia for Maile.
+On 31 May 1891, Mataʻafa left Apia for Maile.
 While he soon returned to Apia, he advocated for his right to stand in an election for leadership as provided by the terms of the Berlin General Act, perhaps believing his popularity from his victories in the struggle against German influence would hold up.
 The Western consuls were unanimous in standing by Laupepa, however.
 In early 1892, the government apparently attacked villages known for supporting Mata'afa, forcing their inhabitants into exile in Maile, damaging their buildings, and killing their livestock.
-The Mata'afa supporting parts of Samoa stopped paying taxes, causing fiscal problems for the government.
+The Mata'afa-supporting parts of Samoa stopped paying taxes, causing fiscal problems for the government.
 The Chief Justice of the Supreme Court established by the Berlin General Act was expected to resolve the disputes, but he was apparently unable, and left Samoa for Europe in 1893.